mtdukes/redistricting2023/README.md

 To analyze the districts enacted by Republican state lawmakers in October 2023 for signs of partisan gerrymandering, The News & Observer used a technique featured prominently in multiple legal challenges to maps across the country, including in North Carolina.

-The analysis compares the enacted maps — for [state House](https://ncleg.gov/BillLookUp/2023/H898), [state Senate](https://ncleg.gov/BillLookUp/2023/S758) and [Congress](https://ncleg.gov/BillLookUp/2023/S757) — to a set of 100,000 computer-generated maps created by a team of mathematicians at Duke University led by Jonathan Mattingly.
+The analysis compares the enacted maps to a set of computer-generated maps — 100,000 each for [state House](https://ncleg.gov/BillLookUp/2023/H898) and [state Senate](https://ncleg.gov/BillLookUp/2023/S758) and 79,997 for [Congress](https://ncleg.gov/BillLookUp/2023/S757) — created by a team of mathematicians at Duke University led by Jonathan Mattingly.
 All of the maps in this "ensemble" follow [neutral redistricting criteria](https://webservices.ncleg.gov/ViewDocSiteFile/38467) established by the legislature during the 2021 redistricting process.

 For each of these maps, the analysis uses precinct-level vote totals from past elections and re-sorts them into the different districts, simulating outcomes under different scenarios.
 The method doesn't predict how maps will perform in the *future*.
 Instead, it uses actual election data from *past* races unaffected by gerrymandering – president or governor, for example – where all voters cast ballots for the same set of candidates.